Biography

-He holds a bachelor’s degree in Speech Communications, with a minor in Business from Penn State University.
-Rubin received a full athletic scholarship to play football for the Nittany Lions.
-Lee was a three-year starting free safety, the 1994 Florida Citrus Bowl Defensive MVP, and an All-Big Ten Conference selection and an Honorable Mention All-American.
+Lee’s foundation in teamwork was established early at Penn State University, where he earned a bachelor’s degree in Speech Communications with a minor in Business.
+As a college athlete, he served as Captain of the Nittany Lions football team and was a three-year starting free safety, the 1994 Florida Citrus Bowl Defensive MVP, an All-Big Ten Conference selection, and an Honorable Mention All-American.

-Lee was born in Honolulu, Hawaii, and raised in Central New Jersey.
-Lee and his lovely wife, Carmen, have been blessed with two beautiful daughters.
+Born in Honolulu, Hawaii, and raised in Central New Jersey, Lee continues to reside there with his wife, Carmen.

 Machines are evaluated based on the output of the entire unit, not the impressiveness of their individual parts.
 Extraordinary teams, like great machines, require certain components that hold their pieces together.
 While most organizations focus exclusively on building the skills of their individual members, elite organizations invest in the “stuff” that transforms a collection of talented individuals into extraordinary, machine-like teams.